BurningOKR/BurningOKR/README.md

 ## Frontend
-With git clone [tbd] the frontend project is cloned.

-With Intellij you can now import the project.
+With Intellij you can now import the frontend project.

 Next you have to run npm install on the command line to download the dependencies.
 With npm start the application is started and can now be called via localhost:4200.

 ## Backend
-With git clone [tbd] the backend project is cloned.

-To open the project in IntelliJ, go to Import Project and select the file build.gradle in the folder okr-tool.
+To open the project in IntelliJ, go to Import Project and select the file build.gradle in the folder backend.
 In the dialog that opens you have to select the field use auto-import.

 If a configuration was not created automatically to start the project in IntelliJ, a gradle configuration must be created.
 For the grandle project, okr-tool must be selected, and for tasks, bootRun must be entered.